gitter-badger/student-tech-fellow/gettingStarted.md

 ![cannotHear](Images/cannotHear.gif)

-`Note: use memes liberally`

 The experience of the session __is killer__ if you have a camera and microphone.
 If we can't see and hear you, it makes it a __little less fun__.

 If you have a camera or microphone, take the time to __get them ready for the session__.

-`Note: make it easy for them to succeed on installs`

 [Click here](https://webcammictest.com/) to check your camera and microphone before the session!